mwb-wiseman/Cubeletics/README.md

 #### Target Audience

 The simplistic design will ensure this game is accessible to a broad audience.
-The game is quite challenging to provide longevity to the limited scope of the game's size, which will enhance appeal for players that enjoy working towards a clearly defined goal through practice and repetition.
+The game is challenging, which increases playability within the context of the game's limited scope.
+This will enhance appeal for players that enjoy working towards a clearly defined goal through practice and repetition.

 #### Competitors

 Comparable games from the market are ZigZag and Temple Run.
 The main difference between these games and Cubeletics is that they feature a procedurally generated level design.
 This provides a less tailored experience - the 3 levels of Cubeletics will be designed with a difficulty gradiant to provide players with scaling difficulty and level design that trains them to be better at the game.

+The Impossible Game, presented in 2D, gives the player a single input to jump over obstacles in a similar experience to that of Cubeletics.
+By giving the player a side-on view their reaction time is limited, intensifying the player experience.
+Cubeletics instead shows the player what is coming ahead on the horizon, giving them slightly longer to prepare and so dropping the intensity for the more casual target audience.

 ***